scatterthought/semistatic-bearing/veichu.md

 3. Perch a 2.5mm ball on top of the claw.
 4. Press the ball down to click it into place.

+### Disassembly
+- To remove the main bearing, push a small hex key (or something similar) through the 2mm hole in the bottom of the case.
+- Point the claw into your hand (or a container) to catch the bearings when they pop out, or you may never see them again!

 ### Short versions

 In addition to the regular-sized Veichu equivalents, there are short versions that are ideal for press-fit applications with limited space.